sagemath/trac_to_gh/Issue 1289.md

 I think this is an extremely important bug to fix, since it is something that will come up in practice and produce wrong results, e.g., in a recent patch by Dan Drake posted on sage-devel it *did*.

+This is related to trac #1286.

 Issue created by migration from https://trac.sagemath.org/ticket/1289